Fanhua Signs Definitive Agreem - GuruFocus.com

 GUANGZHOU, China, Feb.
-06, 2023 (GLOBE NEWSWIRE) -- Fanhua Inc. (“Fanhua” or the “Company”) (Nasdaq: FANH), a leading independent financial services provider in China, today announced that it has signed a definitive agreement (the “Agreement”) with the existing shareholders of Jilin Zhongji Shi’An Insurance Agency Co., Ltd (“Zhongji”), to acquire 51% of the equity interests of Zhongji.
+08, 2023 (GLOBE NEWSWIRE) -- Fanhua Inc. (“Fanhua” or the “Company”) ( FANH), a leading independent financial services provider in China, today announced that it has signed a definitive agreement (the “Agreement”) with the existing shareholders of Wuhan Taiping Online Insurance Agency Co., Ltd. (“Taiping”), to acquire 51% of the equity interests of Taiping.
 The transaction is expected to be completed in the first quarter of 2023, subject to certain customary conditions.

-Pursuant to the Agreement, the Company will acquire 51% of the equity interests of Zhongji with a stock consideration of up to 683,036 American Depositary Shares.
-Zhongji is estimated to generate gross written premium of approximately RMB208 million and net income of RMB15 million in 2025, representing a compound annual growth rate of approximately 16% and 44%, respectively, from 2023 to 2025.
-The stock consideration, adjustable based on the achievement of certain performance targets in the next three years by Zhongji, is subject to a lock-up period of three years and will be released from lock-up in two batches after 2025.
+Pursuant to the Agreement, the Company will acquire 51% of the equity interests of Taiping with stock considerations of up to 455,357 American Depositary Shares.
+Taiping is estimated to generate gross written premiums of no less than RMB160 million and net income of RMB10 million in 2025, representing compound annual growth rates of 40% and 26% from 2023 to 2025, respectively.
+The stock consideration, adjustable based on the achievement of certain performance targets in the next three years by Taiping, is subject to a lock-up period of three years and will be released from lock-up in two batches after 2025.

-Zhongji is the largest insurance agency in Jilin Province, China, which registered over RMB100 million gross written premiums in 2022.
+Taiping has run a successful business through the implementation of the ‘Triple-R’ (‘Account Responsibility, Solution Responsibility and Fulfillment Responsibility’) marketing model.
+It boasts a highly productive sales force with per capita productivity of over RMB600,000, far above the industry average.

-Mr. Yinan Hu, Chairman and CEO of Fanhua, said: “We are glad to welcome Zhongji to join us.
-The acquisition allows us to rapidly expand our market presence into Jilin Province.
-It also marks another important step forward towards Fanhua’s dedication to accelerating our Open Platform strategy.
-We look forward to connecting with more small and medium-sized independent insurance intermediary companies through mergers and acquisitions and the MGA, or managing general agency, model, and to empowering various stakeholders in the insurance industry with Fanhua’s technology-driven digital platform, to drive high quality development of the insurance intermediary sector as a whole.”
+Mr. Yinan Hu, Chairman and CEO of Fanhua, said: “Taiping’s dedication to professionalism sits squarely with our development strategy.
+Mr. Chen Qin and his team are great additions to Fanhua and help enhance our capabilities to deliver professional services to our customers.
+We believe as Fanhua’s digital platform becomes increasingly advanced and intelligent, more and more industry elites will choose to partner with us, further reinforcing our leading position in China’s insurance market.”

 About Fanhua Inc.